HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 # Intro

-# 1 Color naming
+# 1. Color naming
-First of all we have to select our colors.
-As far as in Android Studio 4.0.1if you create a new project with an empty activity
-The colors files looks like this.
+First of all, we have to select our colors.
+As far as in Android Studio 4.0.1 if you create a new project with the empty activity wizard, the colors file looks like this.

 ```xml
 <resources>